foulboness/World-Clock/README.md

 - Mobile-friendly interface
 - Clean UI

-## Built With
+## Technologies Used

-- HTML5
-- CSS3
-- JavaScript (Vanilla JS)
-- Intl.DateTimeFormat API
+- HTML5: Structure of the web application.
+- CSS3: Styling of the web application.
+- JavaScript: Dynamic behavior and time updates.

 ## Open the Project